1. Resources

 The Buildkite dashboard

 The program that executes work is called an agent in Buildkite.
 An agent is a small, reliable, and cross-platform build runner that connects your infrastructure to Buildkite.
 It polls Buildkite for work, runs jobs, and reports results.
 You can install agents on local machines, cloud servers, or other remote machines.
 The agent code is open-source, and you can view it on GitHub.
-You can also use hosted agents, which lets Buildkite handle the infrastructure while you work on your pipelines.
+You can also use Buildkite hosted agents to let Buildkite handle the infrastructure while you work on your pipelines.

 The following diagram shows the split in Buildkite between the SaaS platform and the agents running on your infrastructure.